ananthuappu/actipay/README.md

-# 🏋️ GymPay — Mobile Gym Member & Payment Tracker
+# ⚡ ActiPay — Member Dues & Payment Tracker

-A lightweight, mobile-first Progressive Web App (PWA) built with **Next.js**, **Tailwind CSS**, and **Firebase** for independent gym owners.
-Manage memberships, track recurring fee dues, log daily attendance, view payment analytics, and send one-tap WhatsApp reminders — engineered to run at **strictly $0/month operational cost**.
+A lightweight, mobile-first Progressive Web App (PWA) built with **Next.js**, **Tailwind CSS**, and **Firebase** for gyms, yoga studios, and fitness centers.
+Manage memberships, track recurring fee dues, log daily attendance, view payment analytics, and send one-tap WhatsApp reminders.

+Engineered with a unique **Prepaid Active Member Credit (AMC)** model — allowing businesses to stop paying flat SaaS fees for ghost members and only pay for exactly what they use.

 ---